Bundo101/cli-project/README.md

 ## Usage

-To run this program type the following into your terminal:
+To run this program make sure you have Ruby installed on your computer and then type the following into your terminal:

 * git clone git@github.com:Bundo101/cli_project.git
 * cd cli_project
 * bundle install
 * bin/run

+Those steps will get the program running on your computer and you can follow the instructions from there.

 ## Development